Mike-Aniki/AnikiHelper/README.md

 # Aniki Helper

-**Aniki Helper** is a Playnite plugin designed to enhance the **Fullscreen** experience by providing advanced library statistics and dynamic data that can be displayed directly in your custom themes.
+**Aniki Helper** is a Playnite plugin created to enhance the Fullscreen experience by adding advanced player statistics, dynamic visual effects, and other interactive features that can be displayed directly inside Fullscreen themes.

-Originally created for [Aniki Themes](https://github.com/Mike-Aniki), this plugin can also be integrated by **any theme creator** who wants to display player statistics, in their Fullscreen Themes.
+⚠️ Note for theme creators
+This plugin was originally developed for my own [Aniki Themes](https://github.com/Mike-Aniki), to add features that can’t be achieved with XAML alone in Playnite Fullscreen mode — such as dynamic color adaptation, session notifications, and advanced statistics.
+It is documented here only for reference, in case another theme creator wishes to integrate or adapt its features into their own Fullscreen theme.

 ## Features